skillrepos/copilot-testing-workshop/labs.md

 ![add pom with mockito dependency](./images/ct33.png?raw=true "add pom with mockito dependency")

 2. Now, let's put the generated content into a new file in our project.
 Hover over the generated code, select the *...
 (More actions)* at the end and then click on *Insert into New File*.
-Then save the file as *pom.xml* via the *3 bar* menu in the upper left, then *File*, then *Save As..*.
+Then save the file as *pom.xml* via the *3 bar* menu in the upper left, then *File*, then *Save As..* (or use the keyboard shortcut).

 ![insert into new file](./images/ct34.png?raw=true "insert into new file")